AnhDuc2000/test-jenkins/.github/ISSUE_TEMPLATE/conf-application-down.md

 ---

-***Note:***
+**Note:**

 You must provide all below required details in order to proceed further

-***Please provide the detail explanation about an incident in the next line:***
+**Please provide the detail explanation about an incident in the next line:**

 Please provide us the detail of the issue for example:- unexpected HTTP response, authentication failure, Page not found, Internal server error, Gateway timeout, Network response timed out etc.,

+**Please provide the detail about your business impact and number of users impacted**

+Please provide us the detail of your business impact due to this miserable problem not to continue with your routine development and the number of users impacted because of this issue